kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

      ![Screenshot of a new warehouse.](./Images/p3t1p1.png)

-    >**Note:** If you don't see the icon in the bottom left corner, Fabric isn't enabled for your tenant.
-Fabric is enabled in the admin portal for tenants that have a Power BI Premium subscription.

 2. From the left pane, select the workspace **dp_fabric-<inject key="Deployment ID" enableCopy="false"> (1)**.
 Within the selected workspace, click **+ New item (2)**.
 In the New item pane on the right, use the search bar to find **Warehouse (3)**, then select **Warehouse (4)** from the Store data section.

    ![Screenshot of a new warehouse.](./Images/p3t1p2.png)